Digital Spring Cleaning Part 1

 Instead of this, we recommend using LastPass to store and protect your usernames and passwords.

 We also recommend regularly changing your passwords.
-As much as you love the password you used for your AOL Instant Messenger log-in, changing it up is good practice.
+As much as you love the password you used for your AOL

 Spring is the perfect time to update your passwords and the method you use to keep yourself and your digital world safe.
 Changing your password minimizes your risk of breaches and helps keep your digital assets safe.